aiMeter/samephy-getting-started/README.md

 # samephy-getting-started
 Walking you through on ALL ABOUT THE SamePHY BOARD and how to use SamePHY seamlessly !!!.
+## Table of Contents
+## Brief Introduction
+Basicly, SamePHY is an easy development board which (amongst its other uses and capabilities) primarily functions as a gateway of all sorts of radios/wireless communication thereby brigding all similar or dissimilar wireless communication protocol.
+SamePHY is the final **beakthrough* in the world of IOT (Internet of Things).

+In very simple terms: * A typical dissimilar communication media situation where you have a device A which only has bluetooth on it and you are looking to send message/data to and from another device B equipped with only WiFi, SamePHY is your helper on that !.
+In another situation where you want to use the bluetooth device A to access the internet or collect data from the internet, SamePHY has come to your rescue !.
+With your "only-GSM" enabled device, you may also want to send data to and from a WiFi device, don't worry SamePHY would mediate between them and the list goes on and on.
+You may also want to use SamePHY as gateway in similar communication media e.g WiFi to WiFi ...*

 ## The SamePHY board
 SamePHY is a highly reconfigurable development board, a gateway of all sorts of radios, an Arduino shield, a HAT for two Raspberry Pi and a host for its “Jobs link here”.
-Being the gateway of all radio communications currently available is the basis for the name (SamePHY) meaning "Same PHYsical" Layer, as it is the last layer/bridge for all radio communications currently available, be it **THREAD, ZIGBEE, BLUETOOTH(BT/BLE), WIFI, LoRa/LoRaWAN, SigFox & wM-Bus, GSM/GPRS NBIoT/LTE Cat M1 (BC66) ...** The board houses up to 7 CPUs and 2 Ultra Low Power Processors all ranging from instruction sets such as ARM, Intel, RISC-V & Xtensa ISAs<br>
+Being the gateway of all radio communications currently available is the basis for the name (SamePHY) meaning "Same PHYsical" Layer, as it is the last layer/bridge for all radio communications currently available, be it **THREAD, ZIGBEE, BLUETOOTH(BT/BLE), WIFI, LoRa/LoRaWAN, SigFox & wM-Bus, GSM/GPRS NBIoT/LTE Cat M1 (BC66) ...** The board houses up to 7 CPUs and 2 Ultra Low Power Processors all ranging from instruction sets such as ARM, Intel, RISC-V & Xtensa ISAs with a Board Dimension of 51 x 100mm which is lesser than the size of an Arduino Mega Board<br>
 <br>
 #### Currently SamePHY board comes in two flavors
 - SamePHY MUSK (also called "Module M")
 - SamePHY KANU (also called "Module K")

-Both boards are compatible with the Arduino and Raspberry Pi form factors and they only differ in the type of GSM/GPRS modem on-board - that is, where **Module M** uses **SIMXXX** (a modem series from SIMCOM manufacturers), **Module K** uses **BCXX/MCXX** (a modem series from QUECTEL manufacturers).
+Both flavors are compatible with the Arduino and Raspberry Pi form factors and they only differ in the type of GSM/GPRS modem on-board - that is, where **Module M** uses **SIMXXX** (a modem series from SIMCOM manufacturers), **Module K** uses **BCXX/MCXX** (a modem series from QUECTEL manufacturers).

 #### Features of SamePHY MUSK